-Your Rights After A Dog Bite
+Your Legal Rights in Louisiana After a Dog Bite

 Dog bites are a serious public health issue.
 Approximately 1,000 Americans receive treatment for dog bites every day.
 A dog bite can cause broken bones, cuts and bruises, disfigurement, scarring, permanent injury and even death.
 Expensive medical treatment is often necessary after a dog bite, and it is common for victims to suffer from serious emotional distress.

 Regardless of the breed, if you have suffered from a dog bite, the dog’s owner may be responsible for your losses.
 You have the right to damages, including compensation for pain and suffering, medical bills and lost wages (depending on the severity of the bite).
 However, you may need to prove that the incident was one that the owner could have prevented.

 Proving a dog bite case can be complicated, and the stakes are high.
 You need Bloom Legal on your side to make sure that you know your legal rights and that you receive the best possible compensation for your injuries.
 The New Orleans personal injury lawyers at Bloom Legal can help you gather the evidence you need to prove that the dog owner was negligent and that the owner’s actions or inaction caused your injuries.